-Our favorite 0% balance transfer and 0% purchase rate credit cards
+Compare 0% intro balance transfer and purchase APR cards

-Compare the features of the balance transfer and purchase cards below.
+- Compare 0% intro balance transfer and purchase APR cards

-How do 0% balance transfer and purchase rate credit cards work?
+How do 0% intro balance transfer and purchase rate credit cards work?

 Let’s start by looking at what happens when a 0% interest rate offer applies to a balance transfer only.

-Purchases typically attract interest with a balance transfer offer.
+Purchases typically accrue interest with a balance transfer offer.

-Credit cards with a 0% intro APR on balances transfers and purchases let you repay your debt and make interest-free purchases.
+Credit cards with a 0% intro APR on balance transfers and purchases let you repay your debt and make interest-free purchases.

-The combination of a 0% balance transfer and a 0% purchase rate card solves this consumer pitfall.
-It eliminates the possibility of you getting hit with interest on purchases, as long as the purchases are made during the introductory offer period.Back to top
+The combination of a 0% intro balance transfer and purchase rate card solves this consumer pitfall.
+It eliminates the possibility of you getting hit with interest on purchases as long as the purchases are made during the introductory offer period.Back to top

 How to compare credit cards with a 0% intro APR on balance transfers and purchases

 When comparing cards, it’s important to select the type of card that is most suited to your circumstances.
-Let’s take a look at the main features of these cards.
 We’ll examine what you should be looking for and how certain factors can work against each other.

-Types of credit cards with a 0% APR on balance transfers and purchases
+Types of credit cards with a 0% intro APR on balance transfers and purchases

 - Rewards cards.